What is endometriosis?

 If you think you have endometriosis, consult your doctor.
 If you have already been diagnosed, there are support groups that do exist.
 The Endometriosis Network of Canada is a registered Canadian charity that offers support for those suffering from endometriosis and their supporters.
 They have resource and support information that may help you with your diagnosis.

-If you ever needs someone to talk to, feel free to send me an email (firstname.lastname@example.org) or message on Instagram.
-I am here to support you.
+If you ever needs someone to talk to, feel free to send us an email (email@example.com) or message on Instagram.
+We are here to support you.